pressmaster - Fotolia

 SAP sees a big opportunity in SMB ERP.
 "We're getting more and more investment in the SMB marketplace," Friedrichsen said.

-SaaS also serves as an entry point for first-time ERP users among SMBs.
+SaaS also serves as an entry point for -time ERP users among SMBs.
 The web-centric user experience is a major draw.
 "As you get down to the smaller end of the space, it needs to be more consumer-oriented, anyway," said Paul Farrell, NetSuite's senior vice president of product marketing.
 "Even when it was in its on-premises days, people needed to be able to pick it up and use it more easily and effectively because they couldn't afford to have 10 people who were managing the implementation.
 It needed to be self-managing."

 Is SaaS always the best choice?